 Having a strong vocabulary and general knowledge of a wide variety of subjects will help you greatly in being able to listen intuitively and with common sense as opposed to just "spacing out" and typing what you hear or think you hear.
 It's important to be well-read and aware of what's going on in the world around you.
 You need to have a general understanding of topics such as technology, business, finance, religion, academics, marketing, society, law, medicine, etc. You are not just typing words.
 You need to be able to comprehend the material in order to use context to transcribe it accurately.

 Always proofread your work.
 If the audio is especially challenging, you should proof to audio as well.
 Always look up spellings of names and unfamiliar words.
 Don't guess or assume.
 For example, is it Kmart or K-Mart?
 Nitpicky, yes, but it's very important to be as accurate as possible.
 You need to be detailed and resourceful.
 Sometimes you can type in a word phonetically and it will pop right up, or you can type in the context of a word and find what you're looking for.
 Sometimes you will have to do some digging.
 Don't just automatically put "inaudible" for things you can't get.
 Do the research.
 Although search engines are useful tools, they are not the be-all and end-all.
 Most things can be looked up by doing an Internet search, but you can't find everything, so it's important to utilize other resources as well.

 General Transcription Software and Equipment

-- Reliable computer with the latest operating system.
+- Reliable and fast computer with the latest operating system.